 Inheritance falls in the vein of the sentimental novel, a work which tends to evoke strong emotions of love and sentiment.
 I got very tired continuing to read lines about how Edith is “poor” but “virtuous.”
 We are reminded every few pages about how “good” Edith is despite being “poor.”
 It got a tad annoying.
 Don’t expect a lot of deep characterization here, from any of the characters.
 Even Ida as the villain didn’t really have much in the way of depth.
 A few dramatic events occur, but they are fairly minor to a work like Alcott’s later Chase.
 We get our happy ending, teaching us that goodness and virtue triumph over darkness and evil.
 Then again, these guys never had to deal with Philip Tempest!

-This year I’m participating in Back to the Classics challenge.
+This year I’m participating in Back to the Classics Challenge 2017.
 I liked how both of these books showed two very different sides to romance.
 Chase is a dark twisted tale of love gone wrong, while Inheritance is a Victorian fairy tale story.
 So I’m placing this review as my entry for the classic romance, representing both its good and bad sides.